 If you radiate high status, you add value to those around you by association.
 If you’re fit, well-groomed, well-dressed, and carry yourself like a winner, people will feel good around you and want to associate with you.
 Everyone wants to get coffee with a winner.
-Everyone wants to be seen getting coffee with a winner.
 Most of this effect is subconscious and irrational, but it is still powerful.

 Positive emotions are valuable.
 Good jobs and money are as common as dirt.
 A nice chat with someone who makes you feel good about yourself, is genuinely interested in you as a person, and really understands you – that’s rare.
 Many of the high-level ‘networking connections’ who seem so intimidating, are lucky to have one in a year.

 Information is valuable.
 As a reader of Thumotic, you are privy to a wealth of information that is inaccessible to the majority of modern men.
 You can help your friends and colleagues improve their health by eating like a caveman, taking the right supplements, juicing, and lifting heavy weights.
 You can help your friends learn game, improve their focus and productivity, and start saving money.

 Of course you’re not going to start quoting Day Bang while having lunch with a forty-year old partner at your target firm.
 But you know the habits that make you a man, and you can gradually share them with the people around you.